Framework: GHSCI (Lancet 2022), WHO HEAT, DEFRA/EPA

 52%TMT, NMMT, and KDMT do not publish GTFS feeds, making satellite city transit coverage hard to verify; no OpenAQ sensors are configured for the MMR, and walking infrastructure data is unavailable across all four constituent cities

-Only 30 km of dedicated cycle infrastructure, compounded by rail transit network at 74 km
+Only 30 km of dedicated cycle infrastructure, compounded by cycling share at just 5% of trips

 Recommendation